Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Feedback

 The estimated probability of preferring a trajectory segment over another is modeled with the softmax function of the sum of latent rewards as

-Given the human feedback label $h(\cdot)$ and the estimated preference probability $\hat{P}$, $\tilde{h}$ can be learned by minimizing the cross-entropy loss:
+Given the feedback label $h(\cdot)$ and the estimated preference probability $\hat{P}$, then $\hat{h}$ can be learned by minimizing the binary cross-entropy loss:

-$h(\cdot)$ acts as a distribution over the pairwise trajectories where the mass is centered on the preferred trajectory segment.
-If both trajectories are said to be preferred then distribution mass is distributed uniformly over the trajectory segments.
+The received preference feedback $h(\cdot)$ acts as a distribution over the pairwise trajectories where the mass is centered on the preferred trajectory segment.
+For example, if the first behavior is preferred, then $h(1) = 1$ and $h(2) = 0$.
+If both trajectories are said to be preferred, then distribution mass is distributed uniformly over the trajectory segments.

-In the benchmark environments of in Atari and MuJoCo environments \citep{brockman_gym_2016}, human preference feedback does not always achieve comparable performance to Advantage Actor-Critic (A2C) \citep{mnih_a3c_2016} and Trust Region Policy Optimization (TRPO) \cite{schulman_trust_2017} baselines.
-However, sample efficiency is increased as using preference feedback allows for behaviors to be learned in a significantly less amount of time.
-Thus, whether there is a general increase in aptitude remains largely unclear as it hinges on what is considered "sufficient" performance in each environment.
-A further caveat here is that some environments still require a large number of preference feedback samples (e.g., 5.5k) for learning to occur.
+Using the benchmark environments of Atari and MuJoCo environments \citep{brockman_gym_2016}, empirical results with human preferences are mixed as the proposed algorithm does not always achieve comparable short-term or asymptotic performance with that of the Advantage Actor-Critic (A2C) \citep{mnih_a3c_2016} and Trust Region Policy Optimization (TRPO) \citep{schulman_trust_2017} baselines.
+Depending on the environment, these results suggest a decrease in both robustness and aptness.
+Albeit, there is a potential for a significant increase in scalability as preference feedback allows for reduction in the number of interactions needed by up to 3 orders of magnitude.
+Thus, whether there is a general increase in aptitude remains largely unclear as it hinges on what is considered ``sufficient'' performance in each environment.
+A further caveat here is that some environments still require a large number of preference feedback samples (e.g., 5.5k for Atari environments) for learning to occur.
 This brings about concerns surrounding how scalable the proposed algorithm is as more preference feedback can be expected to be needed as the environment complexity increases.
-It is also unclear how the proposed algorithm compares to other IRL works as no comparisons are provided.
+As a comparative evaluation against other interactive RL algorithms has not been made, its standing among the other frameworks is unclear.